uktrade/ords/contribute.md

 # What do I need to know to help?

-If you are looking to help with a contribution to the ORPML standard, We love your input.
+If you are looking to help with a contribution to the ORDS, We love your input.
 We want to make contributing to this standard as easy and transparent as possible, whether it's:

 - Reporting a bug/issue
 - Discussing the current state of the code